DeterminateSystems/bootspec-secureboot/rfc.md

 outcome?
 -->

+NixOS builds declarative systems, but the result of that build installs itself and thus external tools cannot easily get information about how to boot that system.
+This RFC will make this information more externally usable, and because external tools may want to utilize the specification, changes to the format should be carefully considered by the Nix community at large.

-In Nixpkgs / NixOS, there exist various bootloader tools (such as those used for managing systemd-boot and grub), each utilizing varying amounts of information about the generation.
+In the Nixpkgs repository, there exist various bootloader tools, each utilizing varying amounts of information about the generation.
 As it is now, bootloader tools may spelunk the filesystem in order to infer necessary information, such as the kernel version or where the initrd is located.
-By creating a baseline document that contains this information in a machine-parsable format, these tools can instead rely on the generation's description of itself.
+This also causes a disparity in features implemented by these tools -- for example, the systemd-boot installer does not create boot entries for specialisations, while the grub installer does.
+By creating a specification that contains this information in a machine-parsable format, these tools can instead rely on the generation's description of itself.

-This document would also make it possible and easy for users to create their own bootloader, customized to their unique needs.
-Instead of needing to copy the current implementation for, say, systemd-boot, and then make further changes from there (inheriting all the complexity), they could start from scratch (and even in another language!).
-For example, if a user wanted to implement Secure Boot support in their bootloader: they may want to send the files necessary for boot (e.g. the kernel, initrd, and init itself) to an external server for signing.
+This specification would also make it possible for users to create their own bootloader, customized to their unique needs.
+Instead of needing to copy one of the current implementations and adjust it to their needs, they could start from scratch (and even in another language!).
+For example, if a user wanted to implement Secure Boot support in their bootloader, they may want to send the files necessary for boot (e.g. the kernel, initrd, and init itself) to an external server for signing.
 With the current infrastructure, this would be difficult -- the user would need to patch the current `systemd-boot-builder.py` script.

-The goal of this RFC can be summed up into X points:
+The goal of this RFC can be summed up into 3 points:

 1. To attach a description of necessary boot information to all (future) generations
-1. To limit filesystem magic in bootloader tools by utilizing that description
+2. To eliminate detecting information from the filesystem by utilizing that description to create the bootloader data
-1. To require a further RFC in order to change the contents
+3. To require a further RFC in order to change the contents
-1. TODO: (meh:) unified input information via that same document? (e.g. every bootloader gets the same information -- additional info they want is up to them)
-1. TODO: more?

 # Detailed design